Here’s my complete guide to visiting the stunning Basilica of Santa Croce in Florence Italy.

 Santa Croce Museum | Museo dell’Opera di Santa Croce

-Founded in1900, the Santa Croce Museum is in the church's former Refectory.
+Like Florence Cathedral, Santa Croce has its own museum.
+Founded in 1900, the Santa Croce Museum is in the church’s former Refectory.
 It houses works from the Florentine school.

 In 1966, the space was damaged by catastrophic flooding of the Arno River.
 It was carefully restored, though some damage was irreversible.
 The museum reopened in 1975.